Kessler Foundation Inc

 Governance and Leadership

 Rodger L. DeRose - President & CEO Rodger L. DeRose leads one of the largest public charities in the U.S. focused on rehabilitation research and disability employment.
 Prior to joining Kessler, he spent two decades in senior marketing and general management roles at SC Johnson, followed by an executive role as partner and chief operating officer of the Technology Software Division at Arthur Andersen.
 After retiring from the corporate world in 2001, he led the Crohn's & Colitis Foundation of America as president and CEO.
-Under his leadership, DeRose's hiring of thought leaders in cognitive and mobility research has led to over $230 million in research-directed funding through grants awarded from government agencies and private donors.
+Under his leadership at Kessler Foundation since 2008, DeRose has overseen significant growth in the organisation's research and grantmaking activities.

-Elaine E. Katz, MS, CCC-SLP - Senior Vice President, Center for Grantmaking Elaine E. Katz oversees Kessler Foundation's comprehensive grant-making program and communications department.
-During her tenure, the Foundation has awarded more than $50 million in grant support for national and community-based employment programs.
-For more than 25 years, Katz has worked with non-profit organizations in the areas of board development, fundraising, marketing, and business development.
-She is recognized as a leader in the disability employment field and has been elected to the National APSE Board.
-Katz will retire on December 31, 2025, coinciding with the sunset of the grantmaking program.
+Elaine E. Katz, MS, CCC-SLP - Senior Vice President, Center for Grantmaking Elaine E. Katz oversees Kessler Foundation's comprehensive grantmaking programme and communications department.
+During her tenure, the Foundation has awarded more than $50 million in grant support for national and community-based employment programmes.
+For more than 25 years, Katz has worked with nonprofit organisations in the areas of board development, fundraising, marketing, and business development.
+She is recognised as a leader in the disability employment field and has been elected to the National APSE Board.

 The Foundation also has a Board of Trustees that provides governance oversight.